cineman/snowflake/README.md

 #### PHP
 There is an extension for PHP in `clients/php` that can be compiled.
 See [clients/php/README.md](clients/php/README.md)

-#### Python
-_Coming soon_

-#### Others client libraries
-Node.js, Ruby, Java, Scala, etc: I plan to chip away at writing clients for many other languages, but if anyone would like to help with writing more client libraries, let me know and I would be happy to help out

 # Building

 ## Dependencies